-Exporting your Blender project to cove.tool with the BlenderBIM add-on has been designed to work with the IFC modeling structure and schema.
-This workflow allows for efficient updating of your project data and processing of geometry throughout the design phases streamlining the exporting process.
+Exporting your Blender project to cove.tool with the BlenderBIM add-on has been designed to work with the IFC modeling structure and schema (more here).
+This workflow allows for efficient updating of your project geometry throughout the design phases streamlining the exporting process.
 These changes also drastically improve the ease at which users can model and export large, complex, or mixed-use projects.

 Before We Begin

-Make sure to have the latest plugin downloaded, a cove.tool project already created in the online app, and a Blender model ready for export.
+Make sure to have the latest version of the plugin downloaded, a cove.tool project already created in the online app, and a Blender model ready for export.

 Optional: Skylights, Interior Walls, and Shading Devices.

-All essential layers are needed for 3d mode to activated.
-This tutorial covers the process of correctly categorizing all building geometry to the proper cove.tool layers by way of the BlenderBIM add-on and IFC_element assignment.
+All essential layers are needed to access the 3D Analysis page.
+Learn more about geometry inside cove.tool here.
+This tutorial covers the process of correctly categorizing all building geometry to the proper cove.tool layers using the BlenderBIM add-on and IFC_element assignment.
 Let's get right to it!

 Step 1 – Provide your login, password, and paste the URL from your cove.tool project page in the text panels.

 Step 2 – Locate your desired project by scrolling through the project list now populated in the cove.tool property.